sammyrTX/Python-Baseball_Project/notes.md

 _Pending Items:_

-   - Add processes to handle a batter that has been walked
+   - Add code to track runs scored through the different phases of a team at bat

-      - Advance batter to first base and handle any players already on base
+   - Function added to walk batter and advance any runners on base.
+Needs testing.

    - In at_bat function
       - For every player that has gone to bat, store the result by team, player, result, any RBI's, etc.